ivanitlearning/AWS-Associate-Courses/README.md

 Change the storage class over time such as:

+- Change the storage class over time such as:

   - Move an object from S3 to IA after 90 days
   - After 180 days move to Glacier
   - After one year move to Deep Archive

   Objects must flow downwards, they can't flow in the reverse direction.

 #### 1.4.10.2.
 Expiration Actions